zhullyb/monyhar/monyhar/styleguide/c++/c++.md

 ## Multiple inheritance

-Multiple inheritance and virtual inheritance are permitted in Chromium code, but discouraged (beyond the "interface" style of inheritance allowed by the Google style guide, for which we do not require classes to have the "Interface" suffix).
+Multiple inheritance and virtual inheritance are permitted in Monyhar code, but discouraged (beyond the "interface" style of inheritance allowed by the Google style guide, for which we do not require classes to have the "Interface" suffix).
 Consider whether composition could solve the problem instead.